fosterbrereton/forest-svg-docs/forest_intro.md

 <img class='svg-img' src='{{site.baseurl}}/svg/l_insert_before.svg'/>

 becomes the following.
-Note that the iterator $I$ is unchanged:
+Note that the iterator is unchanged, still pointing to $N$ on the leading edge even after the insertion:

 <img class='svg-img' src='{{site.baseurl}}/svg/l_insert_after.svg'/>

-In this case insert returns `{Sprior, L}`.
+In this case `insert` returns `{Sprior, L}`.
 Leading edge insertion can be used to repeatedly "push back" prior siblings of $N$.
 To repeatedly "push front" prior siblings of $N$, use the resulting iterator of `insert` as the next insertion position.

 ### Trailing Edge Insertion